Boston bid for the 2024 Summer Olympics: Funding

 Acknowledging the overspending at past Olympics like publicly funded Beijing (China) and Sochi (Russia), the Boston 2024 Partnership announced that it would rely on private funds (with the exception of federal security spending), existing facilities and temporary venues, and transportation projects that had previously received approval.

 In the budget released in January 2015, Boston 2024 included an operating budget of $4.7 billion, a development budget of $3.4 billion, and an infrastructure budget of $5.2 billion.
 Andrew Zimbalist, a sports economist at Smith College criticized these budget numbers for numerous omissions and overly optimistic assumptions.

 In May, a public records request on an economic impact assessment of the bid commissioned by the Boston Foundation found that Boston 2024 planned to use tax increment financing for construction of the Olympic stadium, contradicting the group's earlier statements that no public funds would be used.

 In mid-July 2015, the Boston Globe reported that Boston 2024 was experiencing difficulties in fundraising.

 Potential venues

+TD Garden was proposed for gymnastics and basketball finals.

 The original bid leaned on the use of existing facilities at Boston-area universities as well as venues including Gillette Stadium and TD Garden.
 However, some events were pegged for other parts of the state, including rowing in the Merrimack River in Lowell.

 Before Boston could host the Olympic Games, several facilities would need to be built: a temporary stadium to seat 60,000 people, an Olympic village that spans 100 acres, a velodrome, and an aquatics center.